Student Handbook for Master of Science Degree in Biomedical Engineering

 Four major categories of financial aid are available to degree-status graduate students in BME: scholarships, teaching assistantships, research assistantships, and loans.
 Students admitted on probation are not eligible for financial aid, but may be considered once probation has been removed.
 The term of financial aid is normally for one academic year (10 months), but in some instances may be for one semester (5 months).
 Limited amounts of financial aid are available during the summer.

 Students seeking financial aid other than loans are normally required to submit an "Application for Financial Aid" to the MU Graduate School no later than February 15 of the academic year prior to the one for which aid is being sought.
+For more information see the MU Graduate School website.

 1. Scholarships